komed3/serverdesk/README.md

-# touchmenu
+# ServerDesk

-Home build server touch menu
+Home build server monitoring appication using a IPS touch screen panel.

+This will run automatically as soon as the server starts and run as service for displaying and managing several things, like `htop`, `dmesg`, `iftop`, `bash`, `update` and much more.